Home insurance

-Home insurance, also commonly called homeowner's insurance (often abbreviated in the US real estate industry as HOI (Note: Among costs escrowed into a monthly mortgage payment, "HOI" (homeowners' insurance premium) is not to be confused with "HOA" (homeowners' association fee))), is a type of property insurance that covers a private residence.
+Home insurance, also commonly called homeowners insurance (often abbreviated in the US real estate industry as HOI (Note: Among costs escrowed into a monthly mortgage payment, "HOI" (homeowners insurance premium) is not to be confused with "HOA" (homeowners association fee))), is a type of property insurance that covers a private residence.
 It is an insurance policy that combines various personal insurance protections, which can include losses occurring to one's home, its contents, loss of use (additional living expenses), or loss of other personal possessions of the homeowner, as well as liability insurance for accidents that may happen at the home or at the hands of the homeowner within the policy territory.

-Additionally, homeowner's insurance provides financial protection against disasters.
+Additionally, homeowners insurance provides financial protection against disasters.
 A standard home insurance policy covers the home and the belongings inside it.

 Overview

-Homeowner's policy is a multiple-line insurance policy, meaning that it includes both property insurance and liability coverage, with an indivisible premium, meaning that a single premium is paid for all risks.
+Homeowners policy is a multiple-line insurance policy, meaning that it includes both property insurance and liability coverage, with an indivisible premium, meaning that a single premium is paid for all risks.
 This means that it covers damage to one's property and liability for any injuries and property damage caused by the owner or members of his/her family to other people.
 It may also include damage caused by household pets.
 The U.S. uses standardized policy forms that divide coverage into several categories.
 Coverage limits are typically provided as a percentage of the primary Coverage A, which is coverage for the main dwelling.

-The cost of homeowner's insurance often depends on what it would cost to replace the house and which additional endorsements or riders are attached to the policy.
+The cost of homeowners insurance often depends on what it would cost to replace the house and which additional endorsements or riders are attached to the policy.
 The insurance policy is a legal contract between the insurance carrier (insurance company) and the named insured(s).
 It is a contract of indemnity and will put the insured back to their state before the loss.
 Typically, claims due to floods or war (whose definition typically includes a nuclear explosion from any source) are excluded from coverage, amongst other standard exclusions (like termites).
 Special insurance, including flood insurance, can be purchased for these possibilities.
 Insurance is adjusted to reflect the replacement cost, usually upon applying an inflation factor or a cost index.